Perfect bunt starts comeback as Mariners win fourth straight, reach .500

 It ended — and started — with a bunt.

-That’s how Mariners outfielder Jarrod Dyson ended Justin Verlander’s perfect game in the sixth inning.
+That’s how Mariners center fielder Jarrod Dyson ended Justin Verlander’s perfect game in the sixth inning.

 That’s how the Mariners’ comeback started.